jundalisay/sp/content/en/research/whittaker/aether/chapter-12c.md

 ...

 The theory of Lorentz is based on these 4 aethereal equations of Maxwell, together with the equation which determines the ponderomotive force on a charged particle.

-This, which we shall now derive, is the contribution furnished by Clausius' theory.
+This is the contribution from Clausius' theory.

 The Lagrangian equations of motion of the electron `e` are